-Plasterboard Fixings are essential if you want to reduce the risk of your shelves, pictures and other wall-hanging objects pulling out of the wall.
-Plasterboard is essentially a layer of compressed plaster dust between two sheets of paper.
+When fixing into plasterboard, using the correct Plasterboard Fixings is essential if you want to reduce the risk of your shelves, pictures, and other wall-hanging objects pulling out of the wall.
+A plasterboard is essentially a layer of compressed plaster dust between two sheets of paper.
 If the structure is intact, it is reasonably strong and resilient.
-However, as soon as this structure is broken by a screw or nail, the plaster inside will be liable to crumble and getting a good fixing is difficult.
+However, as soon as this structure is broken by a screw or nail, the plaster inside can be liable to crumble, and getting a good fixing is difficult.

-If possible, when fixing to a plasterboard wall you should try to screw into a stud or noggin (electronic stud finders are available to help you find the wall studs) but sadly this is not always possible or practical.
-Luckily there are numerous specially designed plasterboard fixings which can help to overcome this problem.
+If possible, when fixing into plasterboard wall you should try to screw into a stud or noggin (electronic stud finders are available to help you find the wall studs) but sadly this is not always possible or practical.
+Luckily there are numerous specially designed plasterboard fixings that can help to overcome this problem.

 Self-Drill Screws (Speed Plugs)

 These plasterboard screws combine a metal or nylon plug with a screw thread for the fixing screw.
 They vary in size and length but they all have the deep outer thread in common.
 The deep thread is designed to give a much better grip on the plasterboard, whilst also spreading the weight of the object they are holding up.
 Suitable for light loads and plasterboard in good condition.

 These plastic plugs are not much different from standard wall plugs, except that they are generally shorter and wider, and they spread more when the fixing screw is inserted and tightened.
 Cheap and easy to use, but only suitable for light loads.
 As with a normal wall plug, a hole of the correct size needs to be drilled into the plaster (slightly smaller than the plug) before the plug is inserted.